 The SOPHIA Peer Review Working Group developed the Health Impact Assessment Peer Review Brief, which offers guidance for HIA practitioners on using peer review, or the evaluation of an HIA process or product by knowledgeable persons to maintain or enhance the quality of the process or product.
 The brief describes the rationale for using peer review, the types of review possible, and the roles of reviewers involved in the process.
 It then further outlines when and how the process can offer the most benefit in improving the HIA processes and outcomes.

-SOPHIA’s Stakeholder Engagement Working Group has released a new tool!
-Stakeholder Engagement: Planning and Budget Resource includes practical tools for planning and budgeting for various activities to involve stakeholders, including decision makers, community members, and others who might be impacted by a decision; and build meaningful stakeholder engagement into their HIA budgets upfront.
+SOPHIA’s Stakeholder Engagement Working Group created a tool, Stakeholder Engagement: Planning and Budget Resource, which includes practical tools for planning and budgeting for various activities to involve stakeholders, including decision makers, community members, and others who might be impacted by a decision; and build meaningful stakeholder engagement into their HIA budgets upfront.

 The SOPHIA Stakeholder Engagement Working Group created this list of Stakeholder Engagement Tools & Resources to assist practitioners working with limited experience, personnel and/or resources to easily access tools and materials.